 VAT on exports to non-EU countries

-VAT is a tax on goods used in the EU, so if goods are exported outside the EU, VAT isn’t charged.
-You can zero-rate the sale, provided you get and keep evidence of the export, and comply with all other laws.
-You must also make sure the goods are exported, and you must get the evidence, within three months from the time of sale.
+VAT is a tax on goods used in the EU, so if goods are exported outside the EU, you do not charge VAT.
+You can zero rate the sale, as long as you get and keep evidence of the export, and comply with all other laws.
+You must also make sure the goods are exported, and you must get the evidence within 3 months from the time of sale.
 This can be longer for goods that need processing before export and for thoroughbred racehorses.

-The time of sale is the earlier of:
+The time of sale is the earlier of the day you:

-You mustn’t zero-rate sales if your customer asks for them to be delivered to a UK address.
-If the customer arranges to collect them from you, an indirect export, you may be able to zero-rate the sale as long as certain zero-rating conditions are met.
+You must not zero rate sales if your customer asks you to deliver them to a UK address.
+If the customer arranges to collect them from you (an indirect export), you may be able to zero rate the sale as long as you meet certain zero rating conditions.

-Goods exported temporarily or sent on sale or return
+Goods you export temporarily or send on sale or return

-If you send goods outside the EU temporarily for exhibition, or sell goods on sale or return and they’re returned, then no sale has taken place and you don’t have to pay VAT in the UK when the goods are returned.
+If you send goods outside the EU temporarily for exhibition, or sell goods on sale or return and they’re returned, then no sale has taken place and you do not have to pay VAT in the UK when the goods are returned.

-Goods processed in the EU before they are exported
+Goods processed in the EU before they’re exported

 - the goods are delivered to the EU business, not sold to them

-- the EU business doesn’t use the goods - it only processes them for export
+- the EU business does not use the goods, it only processes them for export

 - the name and address of the customer